 What are your options

 This one has no easy or quick fix.
 The best thing to do is to inform yourself about your options and to act sooner rather than later.
 If you are in a severe financial pinch and you are unable to cover your expenses you should consider professional debt management help.
-Here is a link to a post about the various debt management solutions available to kick-start your research.
 Research your options, decide on one that will work best for you and stick to it until you are back on your feet.

 The reasons we do not save money may differ but in the end we all need to make drastic changes to save money.
 New financial habits will have to be learned and there is no time to waste.
 We need to stop taking a rain check on putting money away for savings.
 Remember, saving money isn’t just for vacations or fancy gadgets, it’s also for emergencies, when life hits hard.